 - You can use the customize tab to change look and feel on the chart.
 Once finished, the new chart looks like this:

 - As you can see, this chart allows you to look at your progress over time.
 You can see your dividends increasing month over month, year over year.
 Really gives perspective into long term compounding effect of dividends if you stay the course.

 OK this is great!
 Now give me this sheet!

 I do realize making your own excel from scratch can be daunting even with the above given steps.
 So, in case you just want a copy of the sample google sheet.
 Please enter your email below and I will send you the sheet with easy to follow instructions on how you can set it up for your portfolio.
 Again, I think if you are buying individual stocks for dividends, its utmost important to track and measure your performance.
 So you know how you perform against the market and can see the effects of compounding in real time.
 I usually update my personal sheet once a quarter and publish my quarterly results on this blog.

 If you liked this article, it will be great help if you can share it with your social circle using any of the share buttons on the post.

-Also check out how I get my financial news from WSJ & Barron’s for free every day.
+Also check out how I get my financial news using a free Barron’s & wsj subscription.